Add

 Dashboard webstudio

-User interface, ergonomics and work logic
+User interface, usability, and workflow logic

 Tool UX strengths UX weaknesses